-B. Sampling
+C. Sampling

 - 1. Samples and measurements shall be representative of the volume and nature of the monitored discharge. - 2.
 Samples shall be taken at the following locations: - a.
-Influent samples shall be taken after the last addition to the collection system and prior to inplant return flow and the first treatment process, where representative samples can be obtained. - b.
-Effluent samples shall be taken after inplant return flows and the last treatment process and prior to mixing with the receiving water, where representative samples can be obtained.
+Influent samples shall be taken after the last addition to the collection system and prior to inplant return flow and the first treatment process.

+b.
+Effluent samples shall be taken after inplant return flows and the last treatment process and prior to mixing with the receiving water.